stefperf/ayto/README.md

 1. tracks all the still admissible permutations as its search space
 2. exactly prunes the search space based on every test result
 3. tries to optimally choose one test at a time, in a greedy way (which is probably optimal anyway)
-4. chooses one of the M-test with maximum [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) among all possible M-tests
+4. chooses one of the M-tests with maximum [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) among all possible M-tests
     1. the M-test result probabilities (coinciding with the couple probabilities) needed for these entropy calculations are re-computed whenever needed from the still admissible permutations
-5. chooses one of the N-test with maximum entropy among an adaptive number of randomly chosen possible N-tests; the number is increased as the search space and consequently the computational cost grow smaller
+5. chooses one of the N-tests with maximum entropy among an adaptive number of randomly chosen possible N-tests; the number is increased as the search space and consequently the computational cost grow smaller
     1. the N-test result probabilities needed for these entropy calculations are re-computed whenever needed from the still admissible permutations.

 Using just a random sample in point 5. for speed-up works pretty well because, at the start of the game, all possible N-tests have more or less the same entropy, due to the symmetrical nature of the problem; the possible N-tests start having significantly different entropies only later, right when the search space grows smaller and consequently computing their entropies becomes faster.